THE HISTORY

 GUNHILD

-Gunhild is the farm’s eldest daughter and is named after her great grandmother, Gunhild Kvinen, whose 1976 book “Et liv i fjellheimen” (“A Life in a Mountain World”) has become a Norwegian classic.
-The younger Gunhild also followed her dream and moved back home to the farm with her own family in 2012.
-She works as an offshore SAR (search and rescue) nurse but likes to participate in arrangements and activities at Sirdal Huskyfarm in her free periods.
+Gunhild is the farm’s eldest daughter, named after her great-grandmother, Gunhild Kvinen, whose 1976 book “Et liv i fjellheimen” (“A Life in a Mountain World”) has become a Norwegian classic.
+Following her own dream, the younger Gunhild moved back to the farm in 2012, where she now lives with her children.
+She works as an offshore SAR (search and rescue) nurse but enjoys taking part in events and activities at Sirdal Huskyfarm during her time off.

 GÜNTHER